FreddyFiend/quasar-news-app/README.md

 npm install
 ```

-## Create ".env" file in source directory and write the following text to create API key
+## Create ".env" file in the source directory and write the following text to create the API key

 ```
 API_KEY=05d664acfac9451999bfe98ab3bde26d